Magic Milk kids science experiment on surface tension is a fun way to promote STEM education in preschoolers and kindergarteners.

 HOW to conduct this Magic Milk Surface Tension STEM Activity:

-First, pour the cream into the plate.
-I am using a shallow plate, this way I would not have to use a lot.
-Next, make sure that the cream covers the bottom of the plate.
+First, pour the milk into the plate.
+(In the above video, we are using half-and-half, but this particular one is closer in density to full-fat milk rather than half-and-half you buy in a carton, so I suggest using full-fat milk instead.)
+Also, use a shallow plate to avoid wasting a lot of milk.
+Next, make sure that the milk covers the bottom of the plate.
 Thereafter, add a few drops of food coloring.
+(I suggest adding an equivalent amount of gel coloring drops in a circular motion close to the middle.)
 Do not add too much coloring as you will end up with the color brown instead of a rainbow.
-Lastly, dip a Q-tip into a dish-soap and submerge that Q-tip into milk.
+Lastly, dip a Q-tip (or a small sponge) into a dish-soap and then tap a Q-tip into milk in the middle.
 Observe what happens.
 Most importantly, bring the attention of a young scientist to the magic of surface tension!

 Revealing the Science mystery of Magic Milk Experiment: